Karrueche Tran Restraining Order: Why Chris Brown Could Face Jail Sentence

 According to Hollywood Life, Rihanna was stunned to hear about Karrueche’s claims, confessing to her abusive past while dating the R&B singer.
 Despite having formed a friendship after their split, the “Work” pop star was undeniably disappointed to hear about Brown’s continuous violent behavior.

-Rihanna resonates with Karrueche since she was also caught up in a horrific fight with her then-boyfriend after having left a pre-Grammys part in 2009, leaving the 29-year-old bruised and battered.
+Rihanna resonates with Karrueche since she was also caught up in a horrific fight with her then-boyfriend after having left a pre-Grammys party in 2009, leaving the 29-year-old bruised and battered.

 Chris Brown has strongly denied the allegations that have been made against him, telling fans via Instagram earlier this week that they should not believe everything they read on the internet, strongly implying that he’s not guilty of the things he’s been accused of.